 - Sign the infraction deferral agreement available here (pdf) and have it returned to the Prosecutor’s

-Office at least twenty-four (24) hours prior to the court date.
+Office 7 days prior to the court date.
 Forms may be mailed to:

 Vanderburgh County Prosecutor’s Office, Room 108